Tmuamar/Website-to-query-sequences/READMEfinal.txt

 * REQUIREMENTS *

-Storage is minimal depending on database used for reference sequences.
+Storage is depending on database used for reference sequences. with uniprotkb database when searching consumes 5000mib memeory used while idle requires 949mib

 * DETAILED USAGE *